Operation Reinhard: Extermination process

 To achieve their intended purpose, all death camps used subterfuge and misdirection to conceal the truth and trick their victims into cooperation.
 This element had been developed in Aktion T4, when disabled and handicapped people were taken away for "special treatment" by the SS from "Gekrat" wearing white laboratory coats, thus giving the process an air of medical authenticity.
 After supposedly being assessed, the unsuspecting T4 patients were transported to killing centres.
 The same euphemism "special treatment" (Sonderbehandlung) was used in the Holocaust.

 The SS used a variety of ruses to move thousands of new arrivals travelling in Holocaust trains to the disguised killing sites without panic.
 Mass deportations were called "resettlement actions"; they were organised by special Commissioners and conducted by uniformed police battalions from Orpo and Schupo in an atmosphere of terror.
 Usually, the deception was absolute; in August 1942, people of the Warsaw Ghetto lined up for several days to be "deported" to obtain bread allocated for travel.
 Jews unable to move or attempting to flee were shot on the spot.
 Even though death in the cattle cars from suffocation and thirst was rampant, affecting up to 20 percent of trainloads, most victims were willing to believe that the German intentions were different.
 Once alighted, the prisoners were ordered to leave their luggage behind and march directly to the "cleaning area" where they were asked to hand over their valuables for "safekeeping".
 Common tricks included the presence of a railway station with awaiting "medical personnel" and signs directing people to disinfection facilities.
 Treblinka also had a booking office with boards naming the connections for other camps further east.

-The Jews most apprehensive of danger were brutally beaten to speed up the process.
 At times, the new arrivals who had suitable skills were selected to join the Sonderkommando.
 Once in the changing area, the men and boys were separated from the women and children and everyone was ordered to disrobe for a communal bath: "quickly – they were told – or the water will get cold".
 The old and sick, or slow, prisoners were taken to a fake infirmary named the Lazarett, that had a large mass grave behind it.
 They were killed by a bullet in the neck, while the rest were being forced into the gas chambers.